 Ban Gioc Waterfall (Thác Bản Giốc or Ban Gioc-Detian Waterfalls), located in Cao Bang Province on the North Vietnam-China border, is one of the most beautiful waterfalls in Vietnam to witness.

-As the fourth largest waterfall in the world, Ban Gioc needs to be on your Vietnam bucket list.
+As the fourth largest cross-borders waterfall in the world, Ban Gioc needs to be on your Vietnam bucket list.
 It’s such a gorgeous place to visit and the cascades of 30 meters (98 feet) and a length of 300 meters (984 feet) is mesmerizing to see.
-There are two parts to this waterfall – the main one with large falls and the smaller falls.
+There are two parts to this waterfall – the main one with large falls (that is shared with China) and the smaller falls (on Vietnam side).

-We haven’t been here yet, but the photos of Ban Gioc Waterfall on social media show how epic this place is.
+We recently had a chance to visit Cao Bang, and the photos of Ban Gioc Waterfall on social media truly show how epic this place is.

 11. Hang En Waterfall, An Toan